-The Summer of Translational Aging Research for Undergraduates (STAR U) is a fully-funded

-STAR U aims to overcome historic barriers that have prevented undergraduate students from diverse backgrounds from pursuing careers in aging research.
+The Summer of Translational Aging Research for Undergraduates (STAR U) Program is a 2-month fully-funded research training program designed to encourage students from diverse and underrepresented communities to pursue further studies and careers in aging and neuroscience related research.

-Through a structured summer research program, STAR U will provide 10-12 students per year with:
+Through a semi-structured summer research program, STAR U will provide 10-12 students per year with:

 If needed, housing for the 8-weeks can be provided through The International House of New York(link is external), a residence aligned with several universities in New York, which focuses on interaction of residents in a culture built upon the values of empathy, respect and moral courage.
 It is located near Columbia University’s main campus and includes dorm-style accommodations along with meal options.

-For details on eligibility and to apply visit Star U.
+For further details on the program, including eligibility and application process, visit Star U.